aletheiacooper/data_science_take_home/README.md

 * I have experience with matplotlib which creates mathematical plots in python.
 I was unable to get it to work in my current development environment.
 I am aware that the instructions said to create visualizations!

 * I understand that my predictive model is very very simple and that a more complex model is needed.
 I want to demonstrate that I understand the basic workflow of creating a model (training data, test data, etc).
 And you never know -- sometimes very simple models work after all!
 I like to start a simple as possible and slowly increase the complexity of the model if the simple models aren't effective enough.

+* When I re-pulled the data after being nearly done with my analysis, the first 60,000 rows changed, and in fact became much less representative -- only 8 of them date before 2010.
+This accounts for the discrepency between the output of the program and the discussion above.

+* In production I would absolutely clean up this code.
+I'd create functions to make the code more readable and eliminate "magic numbers".